albertyw/git-browse/README.md

-  -h, --help         show this help message and exit --path PATH        relative path to the current git repository -d, --dry-run      Do not open the url in the brower, and only print to stdout -s, --sourcegraph  Open objects in sourcegraph
+  -h, --help         show this help message and exit --path PATH        relative path to the current git repository -d, --dry-run      Do not open the url in the brower, and only print to stdout -c, --copy         Copy url to clipboard, if available -s, --sourcegraph  Open objects in sourcegraph
   -g, --godocs       Open objects in godocs
   -v, --version      show program's version number and exit